PelionIoT/mbl-cli/README.md

 ### Device Provisioning

+During development, you don't need to go through the full factory process every time you want to test a device or a software version.

+Pelion Device Management offers a developer mode to speed up the development process.
+The mode relies on a developer certificate that you can add to your software binary.
+The developer certificate allows your test device to connect to your Device Management account.

+You can use the same certificate on up to 100 devices.
+If you need more test devices, you will need to generate a second certificate.

+When updating the firmware on a device you must upload a signed [firmware manifest](https://cloud.mbed.com/docs/current/updating-firmware/firmware-manifests.html) to the Pelion cloud.
+MBL-CLI also provides functionality to create a public/private keypair used to sign the firmware update manifest.

+Pelion provide several REST APIs relating to device management.
+The API keys to authenticate with the Pelion REST APIs are created on the Pelion website.
+The API keys must be stored locally to be repeatedly accessible.
+After viewing the API key on initial creation, it is no longer fully visible in the Pelion portal.

-MBL-CLI provides support for dynamically injecting mcc credentials into devices.
+MBL-CLI provides support for dynamically injecting Pelion developer certificates into devices.

-Persistent storage for Pelion Cloud Credentials is also provided using the tool.
+Persistent storage for Pelion API keys, firmware update authority certificates and developer certificates is also provided using the tool.

 #### Persistent Storage

 It is possible to save Pelion Cloud Credentials to either a 'Developer Store' or 'Team Store' depending on the given context.

 * Developer Store: only accessible by a single user or member of the administrators group.
 This is where developer API keys are stored.
+This will usually be a location on your dev machine, used for quick access to Pelion API keys the MBL-CLI will use for further provisoning activities.
 * Team Store: accessible by all groups.
-This is the storage location for the firmware update authority certificate, used to sign firmware update manifests.
+This is the storage location for the firmware update authority certificate for a device.
+This certificate is used to sign firmware update manifests.
+The Team Store would generally be set to a location accessible by your team (for example a cloud share).

 You can optionally specify a location for the Developer Store and/or Team Store.
 The MBL-CLI will use the following defaults:
-* Default location for the Developer Store is `~/.mbl-cli/dev-store/` (Permissions for this folder are set to drw-------)
+* Default location for the Developer Store is `~/.mbl-cli/dev-store/` (Permissions for this folder are set to drwx------)
-* Default location for shared storage in the Team Store is `~/.mbl-cli/team-store/` (Permissions for this folder are set to drw-rw----)
+* Default location for shared storage in the Team Store is `~/.mbl-cli/team-store/` (Permissions for this folder are set to drwxrw----)

 It is possible to have multiple Developer and Team Stores, referenced by UID.

 The user must provide a UID/name to associate with the Developer Store or Team Store location on first use.
-The UID/name provided is used by the mbl-cli to reference the appropriate store.
+The UID/name provided is used by the MBL-CLI to reference the appropriate store.

 ### Device Provisioning Commands